 In order to prove your content marketing has an impact on the bottom line, you can’t just monitor metrics like visits or social shares.
 While those are very important, you also need to see how many customers that content is bringing in.
 It can be difficult to tie customers directly to content because if a customer does not convert directly from a blog, it’s hard to know how that blog impacted a customer journey.
 However, we do have the ability to track direct conversions, organic conversions (which are likely heavily influenced by content) and even form submissions if you have some of your content gated.

-Your blog and content strategy is a constant work in progress, so continue to tweak your analytics to fit the specific goals you have in mind for that quarter.
+Your blog and content strategy is a constant work in progress, so continue to tweak your content marketing analytics to fit the specific goals you have in mind for that quarter.
 Be sure to monitor how content contributes to your entire funnel as well, from impressions and brand awareness all the way through to nurturing and customer satisfaction.

 Get the fastest, easiest way to understand your data today.Sign up for free